explosion/spacy-course/chapters/en/chapter4.md

 <codeblock id="04_12_02">

-- To add more entities, append another `(start, end, label)` tuple to the list.
+- To add more entities, add another `Span` to the `doc.ents`.
+- - Keep in mind that the end token of a span is exclusive.
+So an entity that starts at token 2 and ends at token 3 will have a start of `2` and an end of `3`.

 </codeblock>